 Container Service for Kubernetes (ACK) enables centralized management of nodes in a node pool.
 For example, you can centrally manage the labels and taints that are attached to nodes in a node pool.
-This topic describes how to create a node pool in the ACK console.
+This topic describes how to create a pool of nodes that runs Windows in the ACK console.

 - An ACK cluster is created.
-For more information, see Create an ACK cluster.
+For more information, see Create a managed kubernetes cluster.

-- The Kubernetes version must be V1.9 or later.
+- The ACK cluster must run Kubernetes 1.9 or later.

 - By default, you can deploy up to 100 nodes in each cluster.
-To increase the quota, submit a ticket.
-Submit a ticket.
+To increase the quota, click Submit a ticket to submit a ticket.

-- Before you add an existing Elastic Compute Service (ECS) instance deployed in a Virtual Private Cloud (VPC) network, make sure that an Elastic IP address is attached to the ECS instance, or a Network Address Translation (NAT) gateway is deployed in the same VPC network.
-In addition, you must make sure that the corresponding node can access the public network.
-Otherwise, you fail to add the ECS instance.
+- Before you add an existing ECS instance that is deployed in a Virtual Private Cloud (VPC) network, make sure that an elastic IP address is assigned to the ECS instance, or a Network Address Translation (NAT) gateway is created in the same VPC network for the ECS instance.
+In addition, you must make sure that the node has access to the Internet.
+Otherwise, you may fail to add the ECS instance.

 - Log on to the ACK console.

-- In the upper-right corner of the Node Pools page, click Create Node Pool.
+- On the Node Pools page, click Create Node Pool.